dsa0x/sicher/Readme.md

 ### Todo

 - Make addition to the `.gitignore` file optional
-- When a user wants to initialize sicher, add a warning if an encrypted file already exists, but there is no key file
 - Add a `-force` flag to `sicher init` to overwrite the encrypted file if it already exists
 - Enable support for nested yaml env files
 - Add support for other types of encryption